About me

 Outside of research, I enjoy running, skiing, and cooking.
 The Rocky Mountains are one of my favorite places on earth and I have an ever growing to-do list of hikes. β I use the pronouns he/him/his.

-I am an academic editor for PLOS Computational Biology
+I am an academic editor for PLOS Computational Biology and the Bulletin of Mathematical Biology

 Recent news

-July 2025: Attending the joint SIAM-CAIMS annual meeting
+July 2026: Attending the joint SMB-ECTMB conference

-July-September 2025: Visiting the Theoretical Biology and Biophysics group at Los Alamos National Laboratory
+August-September 2026: Visiting the Theoretical Biology and Biophysics group at Los Alamos National Laboratory